RockstarLang/rockstar/README.md

 Take your soul from your heart
 Give back your heart

 Desire is a lovestruck ladykiller
 My world is nothing
 Fire is ice
 Hate is water
 Until my world is Desire,
 Build my world up
-If Midnight taking Desire, Fire is nothing and Midnight taking Desire, Hate is nothing Shout "FizzBuzz!"
+If Midnight taking my world, Fire is nothing and Midnight taking my world, Hate is nothing Shout "FizzBuzz!"
-And take it to the top
+Take it to the top

-If Midnight taking Desire, Fire is nothing
+If Midnight taking my world, Fire is nothing
 Shout "Fizz!"
-And take it to the top
+Take it to the top

-If Midnight taking Desire, Hate is nothing
+If Midnight taking my world, Hate is nothing
 Say "Buzz!"
-And take it to the top
+Take it to the top

 Whisper my world
-And around we go
 ```

 ## Ideas